Falken224/getdown-maven-plugin/README.md

 But for those using the Getdown auto-updater provided by Threerings, this plugin should help generate not only your getdown.txt and digest.txt files, but will do so as a simple run of the mill Maven plugin.

-Currently, the plugin is NOT in Maven central, though the plan is to put it there before very long.
+This plugin is in maven central now, though it's only updated rarely, since I've kind of let development lapse.
+I've taken several contributions, however, and will gladly accept any that make sense.

 Below is an example configuration of your maven project to use this plugin: